kwabenasapong/openpldoc/manual/source/creating_service.rst

 it and then click the :guilabel:`Delete` button.
 When you are done arranging your images click :guilabel:`Save`.

-If you need to add another image from the Media Manager to your group of images, left click the image you want to add and hold the mouse button and drag it over your group of Images and release the mouse button.
+If you need to add another image from the :ref:`media-manager` to your group of images, left click the image you want to add and hold the mouse button and drag it over your group of Images and release the mouse button.
 You will be given two options, :guilabel:`Add New Item` and :guilabel:`Add to Selected Item`.

 .. image:: pics/service_add.png